qbead/qbeadWebsite/content/book/animation.md

 Here we will see two more functions that can give us ideas upon which to build.

 First, notice that the brightness of the LEDs in our previous examples was abruptly cut off.
-Would it not be prettier if we gently turn off the LEDs, similarly to how gently we are ramping them up?
+Wouldn't it be prettier if we gently turned off the LEDs, similarly to how gently we are ramping them up?
-We can perform this by writing a function that first goes up and then slowly turns back down.
+We can perform this by writing a function that first goes up and then slowly goes back down.
 We have already written such a function for you to use and called it [`triangularWave`](/codedoc/SpinWearables.h.html#triangular-wave), because when you plot it, it looks like a series of triangles.

 <figure><video src="/images/bookpics/triangular_wave.mp4" muted autoplay playsinline loop></video><figcaption>Instead of the sawtooth time-dependent pattern of brightness we saw previously, we can employ a pattern that also decreases steadily (instead of abruptly dropping to zero), making for a more pleasant pulsing light.</figcaption></figure>

-Below you can see and a small modification of our previous example that employs such triangular waves.
+Below you can see a small modification of our previous example that employs such triangular waves.
 In order to also show some color, instead of purely white LEDs, we will [mix only red and blue, and leave the green set to zero](/colortheory).
 [You can peruse the entirety of the code online](/codedoc/examples/Animations_and_Patterns/Smoother_Blink),